MENO: MeanFlow-Enhanced Neural Operators for Dynamical Systems: Method

-\paragraph{MeanFlow.} While solving the ODE yields accurate samples, it requires multiple evaluations of \(v_\theta\).
-The MeanFlow model improves sampling efficiency by directly modelling the average velocity over a time interval~\cite{geng2025mean}.
-For a time interval \([r, t]\), the average velocity \(u\) is defined as:
+While solving the ODE yields accurate samples, it requires multiple evaluations of \(\mathbf{v}_\theta\).
+The MeanFlow model improves sampling efficiency by directly modeling the average velocity over a time interval~\cite{geng2025mean}.
+For a time interval \([r, t]\), the average velocity \(\mathbf{u}\) is defined as:

-This representation allows for single-step sampling from \(z_t\) to \(z_r\), since \(z_r = z_t - (t - r) u(z_t, r, t)\).
+This representation allows for single-step sampling from \(\mathbf{z}_t\) to \(\mathbf{z}_r\), since \(\mathbf{z}_r = \mathbf{z}_t - (t - r) \mathbf{u}(\mathbf{z}_t, r, t)\).

-To train a network \(u_\theta\) that predicts this quantity, we derive a self-supervised objective.
-Differentiating the definition of \(u\) with respect to the end time \(t\) yields the MeanFlow Identity:
+To train a network \(\mathbf{u}_\theta\) that predicts this quantity, we derive a self-supervised objective.
+Differentiating the definition of \(\mathbf{u}\) with respect to the end time \(t\) yields the MeanFlow Identity:

-where the total derivative expands as \(\frac{d}{dt}u = \partial_t u + v_t(z_t | x, \epsilon)\cdot \partial_{z_t} u\).
+where the total derivative expands as \(\frac{\mathrm{d}}{\mathrm{d}t}\mathbf{u} = \partial_t \mathbf{u} + \mathbf{v}_t(\mathbf{z}_t | \mathbf{x}, \boldsymbol{\epsilon})\cdot \partial_{\mathbf{z}_t} \mathbf{u}\).
 This identity provides a target for the average velocity, leading to the MeanFlow objective:

 with the target defined as